If you have friends who are as obsessed with climbing as we are, check out our list of best practical gifts for rock climbers.

 We have friends who use these for sport and multi-pitch climbs and they have been game-changers.
 They no longer have to worry about miscommunication while on the wall.
 We also use them to find each other when bouldering where there is no cell service.
 Since plans can always change, we can plan to be on the same channel to find each other.

 There are different types of climbing bags out there.
 Some are good for bringing your gear to the gym.
 Others are specifically made to bring outdoors.

-- Nomatic 30L (not climbing specific, but it’s our current crag bag)
+- Nomatic 30L (not climbing-specific, but it’s our current crag bag for sport)